Linuxfabrik/monitoring-plugins/check-plugins/file-age/README.rst

                             a wildcard for multiple chars and '?' as a wildcard for a single char.
 Does not support regex patterns.
                             Default: *.
+      --perfdata-mode       Set the performance data aggregation mode.
+                            Valid modes: ['mean', 'median'].
+It is disabled by default.
       --timeout TIMEOUT     Network timeout in seconds.
 Default: 3 (seconds) -u URL, --url URL     SMB: Set the url of the file (or directory) to check, starting with "smb://".
 This is mutually exclusive